pmfarley/SNO-AzureStackHCI/README.md

 ## **SINGLE NODE AZURE STACK HCI REQUIREMENTS:**
 Make sure your system meets the [System requirements for Azure Stack HCI](https://learn.microsoft.com/en-us/azure-stack/hci/concepts/system-requirements?tabs=azure-public#server-requirements) for server and storage.
+ - **CPU**: Intel or AMD Processor of at least 1.4 GHz, and compatible with the x64 instruction set.
+ - **Memory**: minimum of 32 GB of RAM for server operating system, VMs, and other apps or workloads.
+ - **BIOS/UEFI settings**:  virtualization support is enabled for: Hardware-assisted virtualization and Hardware-enforced Data Execution Prevention (DEP).
+ - **Storage**: boot device supported by Windows Server.
+A 200 GB minimum size is recommended.

 The [physical networking requirements for Single Node Azure Stack HCI](https://learn.microsoft.com/en-us/azure-stack/hci/plan/single-server-deployment#physical-connectivity-components) can be summarized:
 - **Management & compute**:  At least 1 Gbps; 10 Gbps recommended.
 Two teamed ports.